airwallex/Auticuro/auticuro-documentation/docs/API Doc/Balance Operation APIs/Reserve.md

 The Reserve allows reserving an amount of money within an account for future usage purposes.
 Checks include:
 - The account is in `Normal` state
-- The account balance after the request handling is within the `[lower limit, upper limit]`
+- The account balance after the request handling is within the _[lower limit, upper limit]_
-- If the `reservation_id` exists, the reserved `amount` will be added to the existing reservation, otherwise a new reservation will be created.
+- If the _reservation_id_ exists, the reserved amount will be added to the existing reservation, otherwise a new reservation will be created

 ```protobuf
 message ReserveRequest {